 Diplomas for doctoral graduates are dated throughout the year as dissertations are completed and bound.
 Doctoral graduates will receive their diplomas following one of the four annual Board of Trustees meeting dates at which degrees are conferred.
 Doctoral graduates should consult with their program director for their dissertation completion and degree conferral dates.

-PCOM Printing Services will be taking orders for 2017 Graduate Programs Commencement Announcement Packages starting in January 2017.
-Graduation Announcements are sold in lots of 25 personalized announcements and 25 envelopes.
-Announcements may be picked up at Printing Services or shipped to the graduate (a shipping charge will be added to the cost).
+PCOM Printing Solutions will be taking orders for 2017 Graduate Programs Commencement Announcement Packages starting on February 1, 2017.
+The Graduation Announcement Package includes 25 personalized announcements and 25 envelopes.
+Cost is $37.

-Graduation announcements may be ordered through PCOM Printing Services.
+Graduation announcements may be ordered through PCOM Printing Solutions.
 To place an order, email Printing Services at firstname.lastname@example.org.
 Be sure to include the following information in your email:

 1. Your name (as you want it to appear on the announcement).